 Any objective summary of Eddie Bennett’s contributions to baseball makes him seem at best a minor figure in the game’s history.
 Yet during the 1920s and early 1930s, his evident devotion for the game made him a powerful symbol to many fans.
 Although his time in the limelight was brief, there are signs that he has not been entirely forgotten.

-In 1919 his fortunes took a dramatic turn for the better when he attended a Yankee game at the Polo Grounds.
-Happy Felsch, center fielder of the visiting White Sox, noticed Eddie’s smile and, sharing the superstitions of many ballplayers of the era, told teammates that “a hunchback should be lucky for him."
-When Felsch did indeed have a good day, he and Eddie Cicotte convinced manager Kid Gleason to hire Eddie Bennett as a batboy and unofficial mascot.
+In 1919 Bennett’s fortunes took a dramatic turn for the better when he attended a Yankees game at the Polo Grounds.
+Happy Felsch, center fielder of the visiting White Sox, noticed Eddie’s smile and, sharing the superstitions of many ballplayers of the era, told teammates that “a hunchback should be lucky for him.”1 When Felsch did indeed have a good day, he and Eddie Cicotte persuaded manager Kid Gleason to hire Eddie as a batboy and unofficial mascot.

 It’s equally unclear how long he remained with the White Sox.
-Sportswriter Westbrook Pegler reported in 1926 that the White Sox collected $200 for Bennett at the end of the infamous 1919 World Series.
-But SABR researchers Jack Kavanagh and Norman Macht have noted that he does not appear in any team photos nor in photos of the World Series, and suggested that Bennett probably remained with the club for only a couple of 1919 regular-season series.3
+Sportswriter Westbrook Pegler reported in 1926 that the White Sox collected $200 for Bennett at the end of the 1919 Black Sox World Series.2 But SABR researchers Jack Kavanagh and Norman Macht have noted that he does not appear in any team photos or in photos of the World Series, and suggested that Bennett probably remained with the club for only a couple of 1919 regular-season series.3

 After the White Sox lost that fall’s World Series, and Felsch and Cicotte were subsequently banned for life for their role in the resulting scandal, it seemed natural to assume that Eddie Bennett’s stint in baseball had ended almost before it had begun.
-Instead, Bennett began to frequent Ebbets Field in 1920, and one of the Dodger players decided that he would be a good luck charm.
+Instead, Bennett began to frequent Ebbets Field in 1920, and one of the Brooklyn Robins players decided that he would be a good-luck charm.

-The Dodgers won that year’s pennant and faced Cleveland in a best-of-nine World Series.
-The first three games were played at Ebbets Field, and the Dodgers pulled out two of them.
-But then the series removed to Cleveland for four games, and Eddie Bennett was left behind in Brooklyn.
+The Robins won that year’s pennant and faced Cleveland in a best-of-nine World Series.
+The first three games were played at Ebbets Field, and the Robins pulled out two of them.
+But then the series moved to Cleveland for four games, and Eddie Bennett was left behind in Brooklyn.
 After the Indians won four straight games to capture the championship, fingers were pointed.
-Bennett, it was said, had been distraught over being left behind and had put a curse on the Dodgers, resulting in the team’s collapse.
+Bennett, it was said, had been distraught over being left behind and had put a curse on the Robins, resulting in the team’s collapse.4

-During that time Eddie Bennett became perhaps the best-known batboy in baseball history.
+During that time, Bennett became perhaps the best-known batboy in baseball history.
 As Joseph Herzberg later wrote, he “was No. 1 man, the envy of the kids, who wondered why Eddie got paid for what they considered a rare and wondrous privilege, not only of seeing a ball game free every day but of sitting on the same bench and rubbing shoulders with Ruth, Gehrig ... and all the rest of the mighty men of Yankee Stadium.”5

 Shocker died in 1928 and the next year Bennett lost another valued compatriot with the passing of longtime Yankee skipper Miller Huggins.
 Bennett’s emotional attachment to the Yankees was nowhere better symbolized than by Huggins’ death.
 While few members of the team were grief-stricken by the passing of the crusty manager, Bennett wept unashamedly throughout the evening after learning the news.